Rick Flag: Rick Flag Jr.

 Flag was replaced in the Squad by his now-grown son Richard Rogers Flag.
-Young Rick headed a new, public team which included his girlfriend, Karin Grace, Dr. Hugh Evans, and Jess Bright.
+Flag heads a new, public team which included his girlfriend, Karin Grace, Hugh Evans, and Jess Bright.
 In one mission in Cambodia, they were pursued by a Yeti.
 Evans and Bright and the Yeti fell into a crevasse, presumably to their deaths.

-Bright survived, angered at being left behind.
-Frostbitten and near-death, he was found by the Chinese, who nursed him back to health.
+Bright, near-death, was found by the Chinese, who nursed him back to health.
 He was then passed onto the Russians, who transformed him into a bionic monster called Koshchei the Deathless.
-With his expertise in engineering, Bright assisted in the creation of the Rocket Red Brigade and lent a hand to the nation of Qurac in assembling their metahuman team Onslaught.